Sworn

 • How many countries does Sworn cover?

 All 217 countries and territories that the World Bank tracks — every UN member state plus territories like Hong Kong, Puerto Rico, and Kosovo.
-A Sworn Score is currently computed for 207 of them; the remaining 10 are micro-territories with no Worldwide Governance Indicator coverage anywhere (Faroe, Isle of Man, Curaçao, BVI, Channel Islands, Gibraltar, N. Mariana, Sint Maarten, St. Martin, Turks & Caicos).
-Historical scores go back to 1979 with the year selector.
+A Sworn Score is currently computed for 192 of them; the remaining 25 fall below the 70% data-coverage threshold and show "Unable to calculate" rather than a low-confidence number.
+Their country pages still render so you can see the gap.
+Historical scores go back to 1965 with the year selector.

 • Can I see how a country changed over time?

 Yes.
-Every country profile has a History table showing its Sworn Score year-by-year from 1965 to today, plus its rank and the three sub-scores (Survival, Living, Governance).
+Every country profile has a History table showing its Sworn Score year-by-year from 1965 to today, plus its rank.
 The map and rankings also have a year selector, so you can see what the world looked like in 1990, 2000, 2015, or any year in between.
 Each year uses that year's methodology (trimmed bounds over the trailing 5-year window).

 • How is Sworn funded?